kevinzhao07/tutorials-documentations/django reference/README.md

 **Run our program**: `python manage.py runserver`
 **Create new app**: `python manage.py startapp [APPNAME]`
 **Create a user to log into `/admin`**: `python manage.py createsuperuser`
-> make sure a database has already been created, so migrations will allow us to make changes.

 **Run migrations on database**: `python manage.py makemigrations`
 > will either display `No changes detected` or show which new models were made. (if database was previous created)
 **Apply migrations onto database**: `python manage.py migrate`
-> will also work if no database was created, and will create a database structure to start. in our project, our `authuser` table exists.

 **See SQL code represented from out database**: `python manage.py sqlmigrate [APPNAME] [MIGRATION NUMBER]`
 **Run python-django shell**: `python manage.py shell`
 **Query all users from a model**: `[MODEL NAME].objects.all()`